Skip to content

 Caution

 If you have not saved the current workspace you are working in, the file containing information about your application and its settings is saved in a temporary location.
 This temporary file is not meant to be interacted with directly.
 It is deleted at the end of the session, unless you save the workspace.
-When saving the workspace, you are asked for a location to save it in.
+When saving the workspace, you are asked for a location to save the file in.

 If you have not saved your current workspace, but want to recover your applications and their configurations, see the How to recover unsaved applications section.